 Work which is of passing quality but because of extenuating circumstances is not complete, may be graded "I"- Incomplete.
-Students must initiate an incomplete grade request and must secure appropriate approval of the excuse by the instructor, department head and dean of the college in which the course is taken.
-The form may be obtained from the Dean's or Division Office (University Catalog).
+Students must initiate an incomplete grade request and must secure appropriate approval of the excuse by the instructor, department head and dean of the college in which the course is taken (www.subr.edu).